IGNOU Projects

 7. Number of Samples

-All units of study are contained inside the universe.
-Due to the time and effort required to cover each unit of the cosmos, a scientific sample must be chosen.
+The universe encompasses all subjects of study.
+A scientific team must choose a unit of the cosmos to study due to the time and effort required.
 The sample size chosen should be adequate to ensure the IGNOU MFCP-5 project is completed on time.

 8. Data Collection Instruments